WOLF Investors Have Opportunity to Lead Wolfspeed, Inc. Securities Fraud Lawsuit

-Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Wolfspeed, Inc. ("Wolfspeed" or the "Company") (NYSE: WOLF).
+LOS ANGELES, Dec.
+5, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Wolfspeed, Inc. ("Wolfspeed" or the "Company") (NYSE: WOLF).

 Class Period: August 16, 2023 – November 6, 2024